brannonvann/ros-params/README.md

 # ros-params

 This repo contains a set of ROS default yaml parameter files to be used with a ROS robot.
+The intent is to include all options, their defaults, and the description of the options to make it easier to see the options that are available.
+In some cases the standard default is replaced by recommendations made from reputable sources.

 Download these yaml files and adjust as needed.
+You can use clone this repo, download or use wget to pull the files you need.
+Example: `wget https://raw.githubusercontent.com/brannonvann/ros-params/master/move_base.yaml`

 To use the parameter files, make sure your launch file is pointing to the correct location.